Apple IT Training and Certification: What You Need to Know

 - Exam Preparation

-I found the navigation menus at the top of the browser window useful for quickly navigating to different parts of the course.
+Again, each one of those areas contains chapters, which in turn contain their own tutorials.
+The menus at the top of the browser window are useful for quickly navigating through different parts of the course.

 Preparing for the Apple IT Certification Exams

-Each course has a dedicated "Preparing for the Exam" tutorial; each of those tutorials includes a section in which you can practice with sample questions.
-Apple Device Support has 10 sample questions; Apple Deployment and Management has 28.
+As you see, each course has a dedicated "Preparing for the Exam" tutorial.
+Each of those tutorials includes a review of the course’s learning objectives as well as a section in which you can practice with sample questions.
+Apple Device Support’s has 99 sample questions, Apple Deployment and Management’s 113.

 Taking the Apple IT Certification Exams

-I work from home.
-In order to take the exam, I had to take photos of the room—four photos in total, from the front, back, right side, and left side of my desk.
-I had to use a webcam to allow a proctor to monitor me while I took the exam.
+In order to take the exam, you may have to take photos of your room—four photos in total, from the front, back, right side, and left side of your desk.
+You may have to use a webcam to allow a proctor to monitor you while you take the exam.
 For my second exam, I was surprised that, when I started, a proctor said hello and asked me to use the webcam to quickly show them my keyboard and desk space.
-I agreed to do so in order to take the exam, but you should consider the privacy implications if you’re going to require someone else to take and pass these tests.
+I agreed to do so in order to take the exam, but you should consider the privacy implications if you’re going to require someone else on your team to take and pass these tests.

 Earning an Apple IT Certification Badge